5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Bailey Black ’24

-Bailey is a junior from Tacoma, Washington, majoring in Neuroscience and minoring in Hispanic Studies.
-On campus, she is a captain of Tropical Sol and works as an EMT.
+Bailey is a senior from Tacoma, Washington, majoring in Neuroscience and minoring in Hispanic Studies.
+On campus, she is captain of Tropical Sol and works as an EMT.
 In her questionably small amount of free time, you might find her reading (or gushing about how good a book was with anyone who will listen), eating ice cream, or having passionate discussions with friends about the color of school subjects (hint: science is GREEN).
 She is also known to cross stitch and watch telenovelas like a grandmother.

 Gabrielle Brihn ’26